 - In the 1970s, the invention of the microprocessor that led to the PC revolution

-- In 1980s, the development of the first massive multiuser computer game called Multi-User Dungeon (MUD) created by Richard Bartle at University of Essex in England
+- In the 1980s, the development of the first massive multiuser computer game called Multi-User Dungeon (MUD) created by Richard Bartle at the University of Essex in England

 - In 1984, Charles Coonradt explored why people were more engaged at sports and recreation activities that at work which led to the following 5 principles of making work more game-like:

 - Better scorekeeping and scorecards